 Love languages, an increasingly more popular concept, make it easy to understand how you give and receive love.
 Do you prefer compliments or gifts?
 Hugging or helping out?
-There are five different love languages, and once you know what yours is you can use it to help you connect with other people.
+There are five different love languages, and once you know what yours is, you can use it to help you connect with others.

 What is a love language?